George Blagden

-George Paul Blagden (born 28 December 1989) is an English stage and film actor.
+George Paul Blagden (born 28 December 1989) is an English actor.
 He is best known for his role as Louis XIV in the French-produced television series drama Versailles.
 He also played Grantaire in the 2012 film adaptation of Les Misérables and Athelstan in the television series Vikings (2013–2016).
 He has also narrated the Penguin Classics audiobook version of Homer’s The Odyssey and an immersive audiovisual tour for the Circus Maximus in Rome written by Margaret George for the BARDEUM mobile app.

 Early life and education

 Blagden who was raised near to Bury St Edmunds, Suffolk, began singing at age 13, performing in various choirs and his own rock band.
 After studying at Old Buckenham Hall School, Suffolk, he was accepted into Oundle School with a drama scholarship, and appeared in the school's Stahl Theatre in such roles as The Baker in Into the Woods and Marc in 'Art'.
 Also while at Oundle, Blagden became a member of the National Youth Theatre and was selected as one of four students to participate in a masterclass with Sir Ian McKellen.
 Following his graduation, he studied acting at the Guildhall School of Music and Drama, from which he graduated in 2011.
 He has a younger sister, Katie, who is a writer and filmmaker.